marwanm-dev/Devto-clone/MISSING.md

 _NEEDS FINISHING_

+ReadingList, FAQ, About, Contact

 Auth0 Authentication

 Redirect to previous page he was on if refresh token expired and he was redirected to login and actually logged back

-Use Toast on notification

-ReadingList, FAQ, About, Contact
+Limiting posts && (search queries must be from server)

 _NEEDS FIX_

+Socket.io Realtime Notifications (do without setTimeout), resize onMobile, limit cuz it renders a lot, likeComment, replyComment

 Optimistic updates (Bookmarking post homepage, follow tags page not tag page)

-Realtime Notifications (using setTimeout), suggestions => (create its own apiSlice so u can invalidates on posting a new not) + likeComment, replyComment

 .ENV variables